 Public health is defined as the health of the population and how it is distributed (in the population).
 Important in public health work is to promote factors that prevent illness and to even the distribution of factors that directly or indirectly affect health.
 When examining the influence of community, neighbourhood, and social space on health issues, researchers from multiple disciplines found that geography matters.
 Studies worldwide refer to differences in health, as well as health care resources in rural areas in comparison to urban ones.
 Health is unevenly distributed across socioeconomic status.
 Persons of lower income, education, or occupational status experience worse health and die earlier than do their better-off counterparts, and studies point to the fact that people living in rural areas often have lower income and educational level than people in urban areas.
 At the same time, differences in access to walkways, parks and transportation networks may influence the level of physical activity, as rural areas often involves scattered settlement and longer distances requiring usage of passive transportations (e.g. car and bus).
 Rural public health is a wide topic, and it includes among other things overweight/obesity, mental health, physical activity, drug/alcohol abuse, nutrition, elderly care and access to health services.
 The aims of this session is to get more insight into the complex causes for social inequality in public health in rural areas.
 This involves examining geographical and rural-urban inequalities along with differences in public health.

 This WG is planned to be organized as a combination of traditional work shop and discussant workshop.
-3-4 papers are presented by authors, and each paper will be reviewed by someone in the group in advance, who also prepares a comment and 2-3 questions.
+3-4 papers are presented by authors and we will open for discussion and questions after each paper.

 Working Group Session 1 Wed 09:00 – 10:30